 ArtsWestchester partners with municipalities and businesses interested in utilizing the arts to add value to their projects and communities.
 There are endless possibilities, but art is at work throughout Westchester in retail projects, libraries, hospitals, hotels, commercial apartments and public housing projects.

-Most recently, Artist Wane One, ArtsWestchester and the City of White Plains brought public art to the downtown with a new street art installation on Mamaroneck and Martine Avenues.
-Check out our video of the artist at work here.
+Artist Wane One, ArtsWestchester and the City of White Plains brought art to the downtown with a new street art installation on Mamaroneck and Martine Avenues in May of 2018.
+Check out our video of the artist at work on his mural, Brighter Colors Better Life.